Jeremy0818/Product-Management-Software/README.md

 - Print the result with a better representation (currently using console.table)
 - Handle unexpected error and keep the program running
 - Add more helpful commands to manage the products

+## Notes

+* Command log history is saved to file named "history.log".
+Currently, the filename is hard coded but can be changed with just a simple modification in the file commandHandler.js line 4.

+* The database is currently stored in memory and will not be saved when the program is ended.
+However, this can be modified easily to store the data in a file so that data persists between different runs.

+* The program will stop immediately if there is any unexpected error occur to avoid crashing the system.